rajesh007bond/phpmongodb/README.md

      'timeout'=>0,
    - Make authentication = TRUE for using your MongoDB user and password.
    - Make authorization['readonly'] = TRUE for making your MongoDb readonly.
-6. Visit the index.php in your browser, for example: http://localhost/phpmongodb
+6. Visit the index.php in your browser, for example: http://localhost/phpmongodb.
-7. Login with admin username and password, which is set "admin" and "admin" as default
+7. Login with admin username and password, which is set "admin" and "admin" as default.
 8. Start Playing with your MongoDBs!

 ==============================================================================================================